MediaComem/comem-archidep/ex/fibscale-deployment.md

 sudo systemctl disable fibscale
 ```

-To run multiple instances of FibScale, you could create separate Systemd
+To run multiple instances of FibScale, you could create separate systemd
-services, but Systemd also supports **unit templates**, i.e. units that can be
+services, but systemd also supports **unit templates**, i.e. units that can be
 started multiple times based on a template.

-### :exclamation: Transform the FibScale Systemd unit into a template
+### :exclamation: Transform the FibScale systemd unit into a template

 To turn the `fibscale` service into a template, you must rename the
 `fibscale.service` file to `fibscale@.service`: